kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Common Problems

-Multiple file formats.
+Multiple file formats
-Inconsistent labels.
+Inconsistent labels
-Missing timestamps.
+Missing timestamps
-Duplicate records.
+Duplicate records
-Sensitive fields mixed with non-sensitive data.
+Sensitive fields mixed with non-sensitive data
 Each problem reduces model accuracy and increases risk

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment of obstacles helps you plan appropriately and avoid nasty surprises.